e-Contract/ethereum-tool/README.md

 You need to change some fields within the `transaction.json` file.

 First of all the nonce need to be set correct.
-Retrieve the corrent nonce of your address via:
+Retrieve the correct nonce of your address via:
 ```
 ethereum-tool nonce -l http://localhost:8545 -a your_address_here
 ```